ResonantDevotion/MovieSlashCocktailParty/README.md

 ![Sample-application](assets/images/sample-application.jpg)

 Moving along let us discuss the usage of the Home page.
-Here the user can use the page to find a match of cocktail and movie at random  by simply clicking the  CLICK ME! button.
+Here the user can use the page to find match of cocktail and movie at random  by simply clicking the  CLICK ME! button.

 ![home-page](assets/images/home-page.jpg)